 Microfiber cloths can be found at most stores.
 They come in many sizes and thickness.
 The best deals are usually at dollar discount stores.
 Also, check the automotive departments for a good bargain.
 They are reasonably priced and long lasting if cared for properly.
 My husband has his own batch of microfiber cloths for cleaning the cars and outside work.
 They, of course, get much dirtier than the house cloths.
 I wash those separately and sometimes will soak them a bit.
 Being there are so many different colors of these cloths, he has his colors and I have mine.

 My favorite are the ones I bought at Dollar Tree, four in a pack for $1.00.
 I found them in the automotive department.

 Like many others, I have discovered the glory of microfiber cloths and I use them everywhere and have been for years.
-One tip that has really helped to eliminate the use of paper towels, is to use a rubber band and attach a microfiber cloth to each one of my cleaning bottles.
-Now when I go to clean the windows, I grab the can, cloth is attached, throw the rubber brand on my wrist, and clean away.
-After a few cleanings, I throw the cloths in the wash and replace them with clean ones.
-Easy!
+One tip that has really helped to eliminate the use of paper towels, is to use a rubber band and attach a microfiber cloth to each one of my cleaning bottles

 To clean glass mirrors and windows, I use a microfiber cloth.
-Wet the cloth well and wring out as much water as you can. spray the window with glass plus, that is what I use, then quickly wipe the mirror dry.
-It should sparkle like a diamond.
-If you have large windows or mirrors, do a section at a time.
+Wet the cloth well and wring out as much water as you can.
+Spray the window with Glass Plus, that is what I use, then quickly wipe the mirror dry.

 I hate the feeling of microfiber towels or cleaning cloths.
 Is there anything that takes that pinchy feeling away?